mammothbane/lateinit/README.md

 }
 ```

+## Design

+The `LateInit` type provides an unsafe interface for initializing static variables at runtime.
+Design goals for this crate are to provide checked, one-time initialization and unchecked, zero-cost
+access thereafter.
+The intention is to obviate the need for `static mut` in situations where only a
+single mutation is required for initialization purposes.

+Methods like `is_initialized`, `init_once`, or similar are not and will not be supported because of the narrow
+scope of these design goals.
+If you need to check whether a `LateInit` is initialized, you're using it incorrectly.

-This crate should be used sparingly and carefully&mdash;it breaks safety because it does not ensure
+This crate should be used sparingly and carefully&mdash;it breaks safety because access is really `unsafe`
+despite not being marked as such, since `lateinit` provides no guarantees about whether a value is initialized
-initialization before access.
-It's on you (the programmer) to ensure this.
+before it is used.
+It's on you (the programmer) to maintain this invariant.
 Bad things™ will
 happen if you don't.
 It's heavily suggested that you initialize only in a clearly demarcated region
 of setup code.